ashutoshgupta1994/oslash-backend-twitter/README.md

-for api documentation see olash-backend-twitter-readme.txt
+for api documentation see twitter-backend-readme.txt